apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 in C codegen.

-`BufferLoad` and `BufferStore` themselves can not reinterpret a buffer to a different shape or data type.
-They rely on the underlying buffer object.
+However, `BufferLoad` and `BufferStore` themselves can not reinterpret a buffer to a different shape or data type.
+They always return the data type specified on underlying buffer object.
 This is the fundamental difference between `Load/Store` and `BufferLoad/BufferStore` that we need to deal with carefully.

 Vectorized access is achieved by using `Ramp` as index in `Load/Store`.
 Vectorized buffer access